Our Mission: For Rivers

 Beyond Salmon-Safe, our initial focus is on 100% dry-farmed grains.
 While we believe that irrigation has an important place in agriculture, we also believe that its water use footprint should not be taken lightly.
 Paralleling the dry-farmed wine tradition, we aim to demonstrate that non-irrigated grains can lend a unique dimension to the craft malting industry.

-Going forward, we will pilot a market-based framework for motivating senior water right holders out of crops that require summer-long irrigation: "Sprouting Streamflows."
+And the plot thickens.
+We teamed up with the Washington Water Trust to pilot our market-based framework for motivating senior water right holders out of crops that require summer-long irrigation: "Sprouting Streamflows."
 With these growers, a reduction in summer water use will result in a temporary, protectable instream flow water right for the benefit of threatened and endangered salmonids.
 Our hope is that Sprouting Streamflows will offer a replicable model for malt-driven river restoration throughout the West.